Other popular sceneries subcollection

 Want more landscapes painting by numbers kits?

 It is always great to re-discover different landscapes worldwide.
 Whether it's London, Venice, or Paris, these cities are rich with breathtaking natural landscapes.

 To add a piece of these cities to your home, a London landscapes painting by numbers on canvas template or Paris painting kit can help you create a masterpiece of your own; with every brushstroke taking you back to the city.
 A beautiful piece of acrylic art that will surely satiate the artist in you.

 Got a photo in mind of your perfect depiction of London?
 Is it the Tower of London, or Buckingham Palace?

-Everything is made easy especially for beginner artists with our art kits!
+Our art kits simplify everything, especially for beginner artists!
 We even use acrylic paint with no mixing required.
-The acrylic paints in sealed paint pots so they don’t easily dry up.
-If they do get exposed too much and start to thicken, you can just add a few drops of warm water.
+The acrylic paints are in sealed paint pots, so they don't easily dry up.
+If they get overexposed and start to thicken, you can add a few drops of warm water.
 Unlike oil, acrylic is water-based.
 Water will do the trick.